 These are the functions of the Internet Layer:-

-- IP datagram also contains source and destination address which is used to forward packets between IP networks.
+- Carrying source and destination addresses used to forward packets between IP networks.

 Transport Layer or Host to Host Layer

-The Transport layer is the third layer of the TCP/IP model and matches up to the Transport layer of the OSI model.
-It ensures data is delivered between applications in sequence,error-free, and without loss or duplication.
+The Transport layer is the third layer of the TCP/IP model and aligns with the Transport layer of the OSI model.
+It ensures data is delivered between applications in sequence, error‑checked, and without loss or duplication when a reliable service is used.

-TCP is a reliable, connection-oriented protocol that ensures that all data is delivered correctly.
-UDP is an unreliable, connectionless protocol that does not guarantee delivery or ensure that packets are received in order
+TCP is a reliable, connection‑oriented protocol that ensures data is delivered correctly and in order.
+UDP is a connectionless protocol that does not guarantee delivery or ordering.
+QUIC provides stream multiplexing, integrated security, and improved latency characteristics for many web applications.

 What are the functions of the Transport Layer?